 So, before you lend money, you would like to perform a background check on the borrower’s repayment capacity, i.e., ability and willingness to repay the debt.
 In simple words, this background check is used to determine the creditworthiness of the borrower.

-Based on the result of the background check, a credit rating is used to access the creditworthiness of the borrower or issuer of debt.
+Based on the result of the background check, a credit rating is used to assess the creditworthiness of the borrower or issuer of debt.
 This kind of credit rating is assigned by a credit rating agency.

 Credit Rating Agencies